grantj-re3/HandyOtherDoco/HumanLanguages/Japanese/README.md

 ## Grammar

-These sites discusses English grammar, however many of the terms (but not necessarily the rules) apply to other languages too.
+These sites discuss English grammar, however many of the terms (but not necessarily the rules) apply to other languages too.

 1. Grammar Monster
    - [Glossary of Grammatical Terms](https://www.grammar-monster.com/grammar_terms_and_definitions.htm)